 Though perhaps a little too talky to become a monster hit, this unexpected combination of constantly wondrous production design and lethal Chinese umbrellas could click commercially in art houses with the right marketing.
 After its world premiere in Venice, it’ll have its North American bow in Toronto as a gala presentation.

-The script, based on a previous screenplay by Zhu Sujin and credited to Li Wei and the director, reimagines a part of the Three Kingdoms epic as the story of the cunning military commander Yu (Deng Chao) of the Pei Kingdom.
-After having been so badly hurt in battle that he has to retreat into the shadows so as not to show his physical failings, Commander Yu entrusts his job to Jing (also Deng), a lookalike in perfect health who is indebted to him and who is named after a city the kingdom has lost.
-By employing a body double, the Pei Kingdom won’t show any outward signs of weakness, though apart from Jing and Yu’s own wife, referred to as Madam (Sun Li), no one knows about the switch, not even Pei’s young king (Zheng Kai).
+The script, based on a previous screenplay by Zhu Sujin and credited to Li Wei and the director, reimagines a small part of the Three Kingdoms epic as the story of the cunning military commander Yu (Deng Chao) of the Pei Kingdom.
+After having been so badly hurt in battle that he has to retreat into the shadows so as not to show his physical failings, Commander Yu entrusts his job to Jing (also played by Deng), a lookalike in perfect health who is indebted to him and who is named after a city lost to a foreign army.
+By employing a body double, the Pei Kingdom won’t show any outward signs of weakness, though apart from Jing and from Yu’s own wife, referred to only as Madam (Sun Li), no one knows about the switch, not even Pei’s young king (Zheng Kai).
 In a tense early scene that only makes sense a little later on, the ruler risks finding out when he commands “Yu” to play the zither, which is impossible because Jing might look like Yu, but unlike the latter, he can’t play the ancient instrument.

 Adding another element, literally, is the fact that it never seems to stop raining.
 This makes the dancelike choreography — courtesy of action director Dee Dee (Tarantino’s Kill Bill) — look more spectacular as hair and flowing garments are weighed down and drops of water bounce off people and their armaments.
 But it is also significant in other ways.
 Chiefly, the weapon of choice is a variation on a traditional oil-paper umbrella, which can protect from the rain but is more often associated with women and with being decorative than with weapons or with men.
 Water as an element is identified with femininity as well and is represented in the yin-and-yang symbol by the part that is as black as the rocks against which this first fight unfolds.
 Not coincidentally, then, it becomes a mantra for the men to fight “with a feminine touch,” representing the drop of (female) black in the (male) white part of the yin and yang symbol.